CHRISTMAS DEALS: GIFT SETS 5% -15% OFF & TEAWARE 10% OFF | VALID THROUGH SUNDAY | YOUR CODE:

 • Leaves from 100-200 year-old tea trees

-• Sustainably cultivated without the use of plant protection products
+• Sustainably cultivated without the use of pesticides

-Terroir Pu-Erh, Yunnan, China
+Terroir Bangwei, Pu Erh, Yunnan, China

 Harvest Spring harvest, March to May 2017, hand-harvested

-Cultivar Yunnan Da Ye Zhong.
-Tea plant age: 100-200 years
+Cultivar Yunnan Da Ye Zhong, 100-200 year old tea trees

 Elevation 1,700-1,900m above sea level

-Oxidation/Fermentation Indoor withering, oxidation stopped via wok roasting (kill green), rolling, sun-drying, 1st leaf selection, piling of the leaves, controlled fermentation (45-60 days), air-drying, 2nd leaf selection, steaming, pressing, air-drying
+Oxidation/Fermentation Indoor withering, oxidation halted via wok roasting (“kill green”), rolling, sun-drying, first leaf selection, layering of leaves, controlled fermentation over 45–60 days, air-drying, second leaf selection, steaming, pressing into shape, and final air-drying

-Organic Cert.
-Cultivated without the use of plant protection products or synthetic fertilisers.
+Cultivation Cultivated without the use of pesticides or synthetic fertilisers

-Grade 96/100 p.
-(Pu-Erh category); Super Premium
+Grade 96/100 P. (Pu Erh category); Super Premium

 €25.90

-Delivery : 1–3 business days
+Delivery : up to 5 business days

 Incl.
 VAT, excl. shipping